ippontech/blog-usa/posts/integrating_civic_into_a_static_serverless_website.md

 ![missing pic: Civic Sls Deploy](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_sls_deploy.png)

-The output of our Serverless commands.
-There is only one endpoint because the authorizer cannot be hit directly.

 You can use the AWS console to explore the resources generated using the CloudFormation template.
 The CloudFormation, S3 bucket, Lambdas, CloudWatch logs, and API Gateway should all be available.
-You can individually test the Lambdas by crafting the test event payloads.
+You can individually test the Lambdas by crafting the test event payloads for quick debugging feedback.

 Since we already have our static site available, all we need to do is wait till the CloudFront inside the API spins up with the custom domain.

 # Success!
 ![missing pic: Civic Success](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_success.png)

-Looks like my personal identity maps to some green color.
+Looks like my personal identity maps to some greenish color.

 You can find the [source code for this project here](https://github.com/tylerjohnhaden/ServerlessWithCivicIdentity).
 If there are any mistakes found, please submit an issue or pull request.